- Susceptible species

 The Joint Nature Conservation Council (JNCC) in January 2014 published reports of studies into the potential ecological impact of Chalara ash dieback in the UK, and on the options for long-term monitoring of its impacts on biodiversity.

-Chalara fraxinea is especially destructive of common ash (Fraxinus excelsior), including its ‘Pendula’ ornamental variety.
-Narrow-leaved ash (Fraxinus angustifolia) is also susceptible.
-It is particularly destructive of young ash plants, and can kill them within one growing season of symptoms becoming visible.
+Chalara dieback of ash is especially destructive of common or European ash (Fraxinus excelsior), including its ‘Pendula’ ornamental variety.
+Narrow-leaved ash (Fraxinus angustifolia) is also susceptible, and both species have been affected in the UK.

 Local spread, up to some tens of miles, may be by wind.
 Over longer distances the risk of disease spread is most likely to be through the movement of diseased ash plants.
 Movement of logs or unsawn wood from infected trees might also be a pathway for the disease, although this is considered to be a low risk.